gopheracademy/gopheracademy-web/content/advent-2015/hydra-auth.md

 }
 ```

-Hydra needs the following information to decide if a access request is allowed:
+Hydra needs the following information to allow an access request:
-* Resource: Which resource is affected
+* Resource: Which resource is affected?
-* Permission: Which permission is requested
+* Permission: Which permission is requested?
-* Token: What access token is trying to perform this action
+* Token: What access token is trying to perform this action?
 * Context: The context, for example the user ID.
 * Header `Authorization: Bearer <token>` with a valid access token, so this endpoint can't be scanned by malicious anonymous users.

-As we have said before, let's start checking if our client app *app* has the right to *create* the resource *filA.png*.
-The following curl request is long, you need to copy
+To check if the client app *app* has the right to *create* the resource *filA.png*, use the following curl request, and copy
 the access token from above into both the POST body (--data "...token=...") and the Authorization header (-H "Bearer ..."):

 ```